jasonkronemeyer/jasonkronemeyer.github.io/_posts/2025-11-20-building-the-policy-learning-machine.md

 This is not just a "database" or a "dashboard."
 It is a **Cyber-Physical System for Policy Intelligence**—a "Policy Learning Machine" that closes the loop between *intervention* (what we do) and *impact* (what actually happens).

+This prototype builds on and was inspired by prior work that argues for an integrated monitoring, evaluation, and policy‑learning approach.
+See: "A Comprehensive Framework to Monitor, Evaluate, and Guide Broadband and Digital Equity Policy" (Bauer, Dagg, Rhinesmith, Byrum, Schill — SSRN, Aug 31, 2023) — https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4557340

 Here is the architectural blueprint for the prototype we are building.

 ## 1. The Core Concept: The "Policy Learning Machine"